 Q: Will I receive a 1098-T form?

-A: Students who were enrolled during the previous calendar year will receive a 1098-T if they had tuition and fees billed during the calendar year, January 1 through December 31, or if they had scholarships and grants disbursed to them during this time.
+A: Students who were enrolled during the previous calendar year will receive a 1098-T if they made payment to qualified tuition and fees during the calendar year, January 1 through December 31, or if they had scholarships and grants disbursed to them during this time.

 Q.When will I receive my 1098-T form?

 A: In compliance with federal law, Bryn Mawr College 1098-T forms will be postmarked annually by January 31st.
 You should receive your 1098-T form within a few days after this date.
 Currently enrolled students can grant permission to receive the form via BIONIC through Self-Service, in the Finance Section’s Drop-Down Menu of Student Center.